RahulMR42/oci-devops-deploy-instances-with-canary/README.md

 NOT READY !!

-Sample illustration of OCI Devops deployment pipeline with *BLUE-GREEN* deployment strategies using Instance group
+Sample illustration of OCI Devops deployment pipeline with *Canary* deployment strategies using Instance group

 ------------